bchoi78/CSM-Scraper/README.md

 In general, the usage will follow the form `coffee main.coffee <utility_name> <arg1> <arg2> ...` with arguments as appropriate.
 The help message will offer a list of supported utilities and their expected arguments.

+The scripts typically will output things to a CSV of the user's choice.
+This is since we do most of our workflow via Google Docs and CSV's can be uploaded to Google Sheets very easily